-The remuneration of each individual Director and Group CEO in respect of FY2022 is shown in the table below.
-Non-executive Directors will be paid Directors' fees totalling \$113,650 in respect of FY2022, subject to the shareholder's approval at the 2023 AGM.
-For the financial year ended 31 December 2021, non-executive Directors were paid Directors' fees totalling \$107,400.
-The increase in Directors' fees for FY2022 was mainly attributable to an increase in the number of Directors to 6 in 2022 (2021: 5).
+The remuneration of each individual Director and Group CEO in respect of FY2023 is shown in the table below.
+Non-executive Directors will be paid Directors' fees totalling \$140,468 in respect of FY2023, subject to the shareholder's approval at the 2024 AGM.
+For the financial year ended 31 December 2022, non-executive Directors were paid Directors' fees totalling \$113,650.
+The increase in Directors' fees for FY2023 is mainly attributable to the increase in the retainer fees for the Chairman and non-executive Directors, and the increase in the number of meetings held during FY2023.